 Should I Remove Yellow Mushrooms From My Plant Pot?

 Although views differ, in my humble opinion, the yellow houseplant mushroom can create quite an attractive display.
-However, bear in mind that L. birnbaumii is considered toxic for humans and pets if ingested.

 If you have a small child or a curious mouthy dog, removing the mushrooms is the best course of action.
 However, if your kids are older, they may enjoy the new pot tenant – take the first paragraph as proof.